KSkun/Image-Text-Nontext-Classifier-Service/README.md

 ## Configuration

+1. Install `git` and `git-lfs`.
-1. Pull this repo with command `git clone --recurse-submodules`.
+2. Pull this repo with command `git clone --recurse-submodules`.
+3. In `./classifier` folder, run `git lfs pull`.
-2. Check if you need a third-party source for pip or npm in `Dockerfile`.
+4. Check if you need a third-party source for pip or npm in `Dockerfile`.
 Note that `frontend/Dockerfile` uses a HTTP proxy server by default, remember to configurate it for your environment.
-3. Set the port you want in `ports` field of frontend in `docker-compose.yml`.
+5. Set the port you want in `ports` field of frontend in `docker-compose.yml`.
-4. Run `docker-compose up -d`, wait for building image & creating containers.
+6. Run `docker-compose up -d`, wait for building image & creating containers.
 If you need a development environment, use `docker-compose-debug.yml` instead.
-5. Test it with your browser.
+7. Test it with your browser.